 - The fourth paragraph serves as your closing where you need to sum up everything you can bring to a position and indicates further steps by suggesting a call or requesting a meeting.

 You should finish your cover letter with a formal closing, like “Yours truly” or “Sincerely”, to make it work and stand out.
 It’s a part of professional correspondence.
 That’s why job seekers shouldn’t use any type of informal closing in the papers they write when applying for open positions.

-The way you sign your this document depends on whether you send an email or a paper letter.
-In this case you choose to send a standard letter, it’s necessary to type your full name after a salutation and leave enough space for your handwritten signature.
+The way you sign this document depends on whether you send an email or a paper letter.
+In this case you choose to send a standard letter, so it’s necessary to type your full name after a salutation and leave enough space for your handwritten signature.
 If you send an email, type your contact data and name after a salutation, and you’ll never go wrong with these basic options.

 How to write a cover letter?

 First, you need to conduct your research.
 Find out more about the position you’re applying for and the chosen company because you require these details to tailor this paper accordingly.
 There are certain things that you need to learn before you start writing it:

 - Company competitors;